- Are NER Rides safe?

 You’ll be told your finishing time when you submit your Brevet card at the end of the ride.
 Preliminary results are posted to this website a few weeks after the ride.
 The RUSA website list member’s results.

-Q: Must I have my name displayed on the website?
+Q: Must I have my name displayed on the websites?

 Q: I don’t know if I could ride the distance.
 Should I start?

 Before considering an event keep in mind volunteers won’t be available to help you along.
 If you get tired or have a mechanical problem you’ll be personally responsible for contacting someone who can find you and pick you up.
 If you’re looking for a more supported event there are many long events run by local cycling clubs which are designed to offer help along the way.
-Most Randonneuring rides are fairly hilly but check the event notes as occasionally a ride with less climbing is often.
+Most Randonneuring rides are fairly hilly but check the event notes for more details on the terrain.
 Adjacent RUSA regions (New Jersey in particular) are known for offering routes with very little climbing.

 That said, most cyclists who can comfortably ride a century can complete a 200k.
 If you do OK on the 200k then you’re ready for a 300k.
-And if you do OK on the 300k then you might as well try the 400k…
+And if you do OK on the 300k then you try the 400k…

-Q: How are Brevets different from a club centuries or charity rides?
+Q: How are Brevets different from club centuries, Grand Fondos, and charity rides?

 Brevets are far more challenging and with far less support than most charity and club rides.
 On the difference between the two, local rider Cris Concepcion writes: